Frost. Sun. Wind.

 RAIN.
 The elemental forces which have played out over the beginning of May and shaped our outside work, and the garden’s feel.
 Never mind the gardeners’ state of mind.

-With so much remedial hedge thinning over the winter, and fields at last dry enough to gain vehicle access without too much damage, log clearance has continued, and then a final couple of bonfires to clear up the brash.
+With so much remedial hedge thinning over the winter, and fields at last dry enough to gain vehicle access without causing too much damage, log clearance has continued, and then a final couple of bonfires were needed to clear up the brash.
 Whilst I used the main Stihl chainsaw to log up serious trunks, Fiona worked to tidy up a pile of brash ready for a final bonfire before anticipated rain moved in yesterday afternoon, with the little Li-ion chainsaw.

 By the time I’d walked over to it, there were obvious flames shooting up, just about within reach through the squares of rusting pig netting.
 Shouting to Fiona to get some water from the greenhouse a good 50 yards away, I realised I had very little time to prevent a disaster taking hold.

-Autonomically and instantly switching into crisis mode, my only option was to try to bat down the rapidly growing flames with my gloved hand.
+Instantly, almost autonomically switching into crisis mode, my only option was to try to bat down the rapidly growing flames with my gloved hand.
 The fence was impossible to climb at this point.
 The double thickness fencing limiting access dramatically.
-The worst of the flame base out of sight and reach behind a now smouldering charred trunk.
+The worst of the flame base, was out of sight and reach behind a now smouldering charred trunk.
 I was working blind, at the limit of my reach through the squares of rusty old pig netting, and unaware of the wrist branding which clearly occurred, or the smoke inhalation from the reducing bonfire behind me.
 As fast as I seemed to beat flames out at one point, they erupted elsewhere.
 This continued until Fiona returned with the first water she could grab in a half empty bucket, and watering can.
 Even this didn’t win the war, and a second dousing was needed before all flames ceased.
 And then, anxious minutes spent dousing down the bonfire’s perimeter, and hedge base, and waiting to scrape away the remnants of smoking debris, which gradually kept re-appearing for at least a quarter of an hour.

-Decades earlier, swimming and body surfing off Llangranog with our eldest son, I became aware that we’d lost contact with the sandy bottom, and were suddenly being drawn out to sea.
+Decades earlier, swimming and bodyboard surfing off Llangranog with our eldest son, I became aware that we’d lost contact with the sandy bottom, and were suddenly being drawn out to sea.
 I made several attempts to push Wig on his board into shore, and then sensed my energy was nearly spent.
 With one last exhausted effort, I managed to force the board onto a breaking wave top and back into the safety zone, and then swim back myself.

 Meanwhile, Fiona sat on the beach serenely reading a novel, whilst our youngest son, who’d spotted my frantic arm waving in an effort to alert someone, merely interpreted my panic driven gesturing as a friendly greeting, and very appropriately waved back!